-The other day I was reading an article on how AI has progressed so far and where it is going.
+The other day I was reading an article on how AI and machine learning have progressed so far and where they are going.
 I was awestruck and had a hard time digesting the picture the author drew on possibilities in the future.

 Here is how I reacted.
 (No, I am not as good looking as Joey but you get the idea)